From Small-World Networks to Comparison-Based Search: Introduction

 \section{Introduction}

-The problem we study in this paper is content search through comparisons.
+\IEEEPARstart{T}{h}e problem we study in this paper is content search through comparisons.
 In short, a user searching for a target object navigates through a database in the following manner.
-The user is asked to select the object most similar to her target from small list of objects.
+The user is asked to select the object most similar to her target from a small list of objects.
 A new object list is then presented to the user based on her earlier selection.
 This process is repeated until the target is included in the list presented, at which point the search terminates.

-Searching through comparisons is typical example of \emph{exploratory search}~\citep{exploratory}, the need for which arises when users are unable to state and submit explicit queries to the database.
+Searching through comparisons is typical example of \emph{exploratory search}~\cite{exploratory}, the need for which arises when users are unable to state and submit explicit queries to the database.
 Exploratory search has several important real-life applications.
-An often-cited example is navigating through a database of pictures of humans in which subjects are photographed under diverse uncontrolled conditions~\citep[see][]{Facebrowsing,Suhas}.
+An often-cited example is navigating through a database of pictures of humans in which subjects are photographed under diverse uncontrolled conditions~\cite{Facebrowsing,Suhas}.
 For example, the pictures may be taken outdoors, from different angles or distances, while the subjects assume different poses, are partially obscured, \emph{etc.} Automated methods may fail to extract meaningful features from such photos, so the database cannot be queried in the traditional fashion.
 On the other hand, a human searching for a particular person can easily select from a list of pictures the subject most similar to the person she has in mind.

-Users may also be unable to state queries because, \emph{e.g.}, the are unfamiliar with the search domain, or do not have a clear target in mind.
+Users may also be unable to state queries because, \emph{e.g.}, they are unfamiliar with the search domain, or do not have a clear target in mind.
 For example, a novice classical music listener may not be able to express that she is, \emph{e.g.}, looking for a fugue or a sonata.
 She might however identify among samples of different musical pieces the closest to the one she has in mind.
 Alternatively, a user surfing the web may not know a priori which post she wishes to read; presenting a list of blog posts and letting the surfer identify which one she likes best can steer her in the right direction.